Transferring ILR visa to a Biometric Residence Permit

 - Continue to be entitled to ILE or ILR (for example the ILE/ILR has not been or will not be revoked)

 European nationals who have acquired a right of permanent residence and/or pre-settled/settled status are not eligible to make a NTL application.
-However, European nationals with indefinite leave to remain can apply.
+However, European nationals who acquired indefinite leave to remain prior to the Immigration (European Economic Area) Regulations 2006 can apply.

 Benefits of transferring ILR to a BRP

 It is not mandatory for a person to apply for a NTL BRP but there are benefits to doing so, for example, a NTL BRP: